DavideTenediniPoliMi/API_Project_2021/README.md

 `void pop_pq(priority_queue *pq)` : deletes the best node in the heap if it exists. (*Use this method for unbounded heaps*).

 ### **Graph Scoring**
-I use Dijkstra algorithm to find the shortest paths from node 0 to every other node.
+I use Dijkstra's algorithm to find the shortest paths from node 0 to every other node.
 I use a min-heap as a priority queue.
 I keep track of the nodes that are currently inside the queue with the array `pushed`, so I only push a node if it's not already in the queue.

 To compute the score I sum every cell in the `distance` array, except the distances equal to `ULLIMAX`.